Ankle sprains resulting from trauma or previous injury present in many different ways.

 Simple day to day activities, such as walking on uneven footpaths or stepping down a gutter, can also cause ankle sprains.
 If you place your foot in the wrong position a painful stretch or tear to the ankle ligaments can occur.
 This is likely if you have chronic ankle instability from previous ankle sprains.

-Majority of ankle sprains result from rolling out (inversion) injuries, where the ligaments on the outside of the ankle are injured.
+Majority result from rolling out (inversion) injuries, where the ligaments on the outside of the ankle are injured.

 Rolling in (eversion) injuries are rare and require considerably more force to damage the ligaments on the inside of the ankle.